 Scottish Hydro Electric Transmission Plc

 National Grid Electricity Transmission Plc

+All Competitively Appointed Transmission Licence holders as appointed by Ofgem.

 1.2 Objectives

 1.2.1 The objective of this STCP is to specify the process and procedures associated with The Company buying a service of a TO categorised as either a Commercial Operational Service (COS) or a Joint Works projects (JW), where that service is deemed to have a positive impact in assisting The Company in reducing system operating costs e.g. constraint costs